image of caduceus

 When an investigation is opened on a complaint, the case is classified as “Jurisdictional, Filed” and the licensee (called the “respondent”) is informed of the alleged violation(s) and asked to provide additional information.
 Information may also be subpoenaed from other sources, such as hospitals and pharmacies.
 TMB has investigative staff working throughout the state.
 TMB is authorized under HIPAA to obtain medical records without the patient’s consent.

-If standard of care/treatment violations are at issue, all relevant information, including medical records, will be reviewed by at least two members of the TMB Expert Panel who are board-certified in the same or similar medical specialty as the respondent.
-If the resulting Expert Panel Report finds the respondent acted in a manner inconsistent with public health and welfare – including failure to meet the standard of care -- the case will be forwarded to the Litigation Section for further action.
+If standard of care/treatment violations are at issue, all relevant information, including medical records, will be reviewed by members of the TMB Expert Panel who are board-certified in the same or similar medical specialty as the respondent.
+If the resulting Expert Panel Report finds the respondent acted in a manner inconsistent with public health and welfare including failure to meet the standard of care -- the case will be forwarded to the Litigation Section for further action.
 Otherwise, the matter will be recommended for dismissal.
 For administrative or other non-medical care violations, information is gathered from other sources besides the respondent if applicable.

 At the end of an investigation, a case may be referred for dismissal to the board’s disciplinary process review committee (DPRC) or for further evaluation by a Quality Assurance (QA) Panel, consisting of up to five board representatives.
 Under certain conditions, a third option is to offer the licensee a remedial plan, which is a corrective action taken by the board that is considered non-disciplinary.